Ataraxia-M/Ataraxia-M/README.md

 I am Adeyemo Oluwatosin Maryam, a data analyst and data scientist.

+I am currently learning software engineering.

 You can reach me on [Linkedin](https://www.linkedin.com/in/oluwatosin-adeyemo/)

-I am currently learning software engineering